A Domain-Independent Agent Architecture for Adaptive Operation in Evolving Open Worlds: Evaluation

 The \emph{planning-static} agent selects which action to perform by using a PDDL+ domain that is consistent with the environment before novelty has been introduced.
-The \emph{planning-adaptive} agent initially selects which action to perform just like the planning-state agent.
-However, it implements the HDYRA framework and monitors plan execution, automatically repairs the PDDL+ model when inconsistency is detected using \emph{focused model repair}, as proposed in Section \ref{sec:accomodation}.
-The \emph{repairable fluents} are all parameters defining CartPole dynamics, summarized in Table \ref{tab:domain-paramaters}.
-To estimate the inconsistency score $C$, the adaptive planning agent uses Euclidean distance over only pose of the CartPole (i.e., $\tuple{cart\_x, cart\_y, theta\_x, theta\_y}$).
-In non-nominal case $C{=}0$, while the threshold was set to $C_{th}{=}0.009$.
+In essence, the planning-static approach is the base agent without the ability to adapt to novelty, as described in Section~\ref{sec:base-agent}.
+The \emph{planning-adaptive} (HYDRA) agent initially selects which action to perform just like the planning-static agent.
+However, it implements the HYDRA framework and monitors plan execution, automatically repairs the PDDL+ model when inconsistency is detected using \emph{focused model repair}, as proposed in Section \ref{sec:accomodation}.
+The \emph{repairable fluents} are all parameters defining CartPole dynamics, summarized in Table~\ref{tab:cartpole_domain_parameters}.
+To estimate the inconsistency score $C$, the planning-adaptive agent uses Euclidean distance over only the pose of the CartPole (i.e., $\tuple{cart\_x, cart\_y, theta\_x, theta\_y}$).
+In non-novelty case $C{=}0$, while the inconsistency threshold was set to $C_{th}{=}0.009$ based on experimentation data.
+The planning-static and planning-adaptive agents use the same heuristic planning approach to solve the generated PDDL+ problems, they use a time discretization $\Delta t=0.02s$, and a Greedy Best-First Search algorithm.
+Search is guided by a domain specific heuristic: $ h(s) = \sqrt{\theta_x^2 + \theta_y^2} * (t_{limit} - t(s))$ where $h(s)$ is the heuristic estimate of state $s \in S$, $\theta_x$ and $\theta_y$ are the angles of the pole in $x$ and $y$ planes, respectively. $t_{limit} - t(s)$ is the remaining time of the episode, i.e., the current time of the considered state $t(s)$ subtracted from the duration of the episode $t_{limit} = 0.02s * 200$ steps.
+In other words, the heuristic prioritizes \emph{safe} configurations with small pole angles that occur closer to the end of the episode.
+With this heuristic, HYDRA's PDDL+ planner normally takes under 1 second to generate a valid 200-step plan for a nominal CartPole++ planning problem given a random initial configuration.